viveret/rshtml/README.md

 #### Similarities
 - Use the '@' symbol to escape HTML and use a directive or rust code.
-- keywords / directives like '@model', '@functions', '@use' are used to extend the templating language.
+- keywords / directives like '@model', '@functions', '@use', '@inject' are used to extend the templating language.
 - Extendable through dependency injection at many different layers.
 - Can define a layout view for views that require an outer template that calls render_body().
 - Can render partial views in a template or on own from action in controller, or by using view renderer.